codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 In sentence A, the word `Python` refers to a snake.

 In sentence B, the word `Python` refers to a Programming language.

+if we get embeddings for the word `Python` in the preceding two sentences using an embedding model such as word2vec, the embedding of the word `Python` would be the same in both sentences, and so this renders the meaning of the word `Python` the same in both sentences.
+This is because word2vec is the **context-free** model, so it will ignore the context and always give the same embedding for the word `Python` irrespective of the context.